conjurer-rich/fast-flow-flywheel/pages/how-it-works/1-sense.md

 - Reduce the risk of acting too late or only after major failures occur.
 - Increase the organization's ability to adapt through earlier sensing and intervention.

+## Do you want to uncover flow friction in your organization?

+Why not try a [Flow Friction Discovery](/engagements/flow-friction-discovery) workshop?

 [Next step → Act](/how-it-works/2-act)